 Economical maintains disclosure controls designed to meet these disclosure obligations.
 If employees become aware that a public disclosure is not accurate, complete, or timely, or become aware of a development that they believe may require disclosure, they should report the matter immediately.

 Economical’s reputation is built on its daily interaction with stakeholders and the public.
 Employees can help build Economical’s value by meeting the highest standards of professional conduct.
-Specifically, co-operate with lawful investigations and inquiries by or on behalf of Economical, regulators, law enforcement agencies, external and internal auditors, and other investigators.
-Economical and its employees provide accurate and factual information to them, and do not mislead or attempt to improperly influence them.
-Economical and its employees do not tamper with any document to obscure the true nature of a transaction in Economical’s records or to impede or influence an audit, regulatory review, or investigation.
+Specifically, by co-operating with lawful investigations and inquiries by or on behalf of Economical, regulators, law enforcement agencies, external and internal auditors, and other investigators.
+The expectation is for employees to provide accurate and factual information to them, and not mislead or attempt to improperly influence them, and not tamper with any document to obscure the true nature of a transaction in Economical’s records or impede or influence an audit, regulatory review, or investigation.
 Such action may lead to appropriate corrective and/or disciplinary action that will be taken, up to and including termination of employment, and/or civil or criminal prosecution.

 Economical is committed to achieving a fair and equitable work environment.
-The recruitment and selection process represents the first crucial step in the employment relationship.
-Economical will base hiring decisions on each individual’s qualifications, regardless of race, colour, national or ethnic origin, sex, gender identity or expression, sexual orientation, disability, age, family or marital status, or any other factor unrelated to job performance.
+Economical will base employment decisions on each individual’s qualifications, regardless of race, colour, place of origin, ethnic origin, religion, sex, gender identity or expression, sexual orientation, disability, age, family or marital status, genetic characteristics, conviction of offence that has been pardoned, or any other factor unrelated to job performance.